Crisis mounts around Italy's Berlusconi

 PRESIDENT STEPS IN

-In a highly unusual statement late on Tuesday, President Giorgio Napolitano called on Berlusconi to pass long-promised measures without delay and indicated he was looking at how much support there was for reform outside the ranks of the centre-right government.
+In a highly unusual statement late on Tuesday, Italy's head of state, President Giorgio Napolitano called on Berlusconi to pass long-promised measures without delay.
+Napolitano indicated he was looking at how much support there was for reform outside the ranks of the centre-right government.

 "That was a warning," said Anna Chimenti, a professor of constitutional law at the University of Foggia.
 "Until there is a crisis, Napolitano is like a referee who blows the whistle when rules are not respected.
 He's blowing the whistle now."